AmalGhozzi123/JavaEE-Shop/README.md

 - webapp: Contains JSP pages and HTML forms.

 ## 🧩 Additional Information
 Feel free to modify and extend this project to suit your needs.
+If you encounter any issues or need further assistance, you can contact me at `amalghozzi@outlook.com`.